-At Drs.
-Scheetz & Rekos: Oral & Maxillofacial Surgeons of Ohio, we offer dental implants as an option for replacing missing teeth.
+At Rekos & Border Oral Surgery, we offer dental implants as an option for replacing missing teeth.
 Implants involve a surgical procedure in which we place small titanium rods in your jawbone.
 Once placed, it can take several weeks, to several months to heal, but there are numerous benefits that come with implants.
 Before you can get implants, you must first have a consultation, during which time we will determine if you are a candidate.
 What makes you a candidate in the first place?

 You Are Missing Teeth